-Deadlines: January 15 for summer/fall admission and by October 1 for spring admission.
-Please note that deadlines for international applicants are January 8 for fall admission and August 1 for spring admission.
+Deadlines: February 1 for summer/fall admission and by October 1 for spring admission.
+Please note that deadlines for International applicants are January 1 for fall admission and August 1 for spring admission.
 Applicants who have been denied admission may apply once more to the program.

-A student who does not have adequate undergraduate preparation in speech-language pathology may be considered and recommended for admission with provisional standing.
-(It typically adds 3 semesters to the 2-year graduate sequence if all courses are deficient.)
-The courses listed below, or approved equivalents, are the required undergraduate courses.
+A student who has not had adequate undergraduate preparation in speech-language pathology, but whose other qualifications and ability to do satisfactory graduate work allow admission, may be admitted with provisional standing.
+(It typically adds one year to the 2-year graduate sequence if all courses are deficient.)
+The courses listed below or approved equivalents are the required undergraduate courses.

-CSD 347 Introduction to Phonetics (3) CSD 360 Structure and Function of the Speech Mechanism (4) CSD 361 Hearing Science (3) CSD 442 Developmental Psycholinguistics (3) CSD 443 Language Assessment and Intervention I (3) CSD 446 Speech Sound Disorders (4) CSD 515 Laboratory in Acoustic Phonetics (1) CSD 549 Clinical Procedures in Communication Disorders (3) CSD 560 Clinical Research in Communication Sciences and Disorders (3) CSD 567 Hearing Assessment and Intervention (3) CSD 580 Neurological Basis of Communication & Swallowing Disorders (3)
+CSD 347 Introduction to Phonetics (3)

+CSD 360 Anatomy of the Speech Mechanism (4)

+CSD 361 Hearing Science (3)

+CSD 442 Developmental Psycholinguistics (3)

+CSD 443 Language Assessment and Intervention I (3)

+CSD 446 Disorders of Articulation and Phonology (4)

+CSD 515 Laboratory in Acoustic Phonetics (1)

+CSD 549 Clinical Procedures in Communication Disorders (3)

+CSD 560 Clinical Research in Communication Sciences and Disorders (3)

+CSD 567 Basic Audiology (3)

+CSD 591 Topics in Neuroanatomy for Speech & Hearing Professions (3) for Spring

+2020 admits and beyond